ctrl-SiberKaptan/docs-3/overview/TERP-&-PERSY.md

 These tokens are your personal stash to interact with Terp Network.

-### Foundation Fee-Grants
+### Foundational Grants

-In order to fuel the growth of Terp Network, teams are encouraged to contact contributors to set up a fee=grant structure for their application.
+In order to fuel the growth of Terp Network, teams are encouraged to contact contributors to set up a fee-grant structure for their application.
 This will be epoch based, & can help bootstrap user interaction intially.